-a) In order to secure your safari, you should complete and sign our Booking Form and return it to us together with a 35% deposit.
+a) To book your safari, you need to complete and sign our booking form and return it to us.

 f)Upon receipt of your deposit or full payment, we will send you written confirmation of the booking so as to establish a binding contract between us which will be governed by the laws of England and Wales and subject to the exclusive jurisdiction of the courts of England and Wales.

 If, after we have confirmed a booking, you request a change in the dates or content of your itinerary we will do our best to meet your revised requirements but any such request received within 180 days before departure may be treated as a cancellation and re-booking and thus subject to cancellation charges.

-b) lf notification of cancellation is received by 180 days or more before departure we will refund in full all monies paid (except gorilla permits which are non-refundable, and also specific camps/lodges that require non-refundable deposits of which you will be made aware prior to booking.
+b) lf notification of cancellation is received by 180 days or more before departure we will refund in full all monies paid.
+The exception are gorilla permits which are non-refundable, and also specific camps/lodges that require non-refundable deposits of which you will be made aware prior to booking.

 d) We cannot give any allowance or refund for meals, accommodation, transport etc, not taken when these are included in the safari price nor once the safari has started can we give any refunds for cancelling part of the safari.

-e) lf your reason for cancelling is because of events beyond your control, (e.g. illness, death of a close relative etc.) you may transfer your booking to another party provided that you give us reasonable notice to make such arrangements and that you and the transferee agree to be jointly and severally liable for any outstanding payment under the contract.
+e) If your reason for cancelling is because of events beyond your control, (e.g. illness, death of a close relative etc.) you may transfer your booking to another party provided that you give us reasonable notice to make such arrangements and that you and the transferee agree to be jointly and severally liable for any outstanding payment under the contract.
 The transferee must be a suitable person to participate in the booked arrangements and must satisfy all the conditions applicable to the arrangements.

 Once your booking has been confirmed we will make every effort to provide you with the booked safari arrangements but reserve the right to alter or cancel the whole or part of the safari if we cannot avoid doing so. lf any such alterations are significant then you will have the right to cancel the safari when we will refund in full all monies paid as we will do in the event of cancellation by us.
 In either event we will do our best to provide you with comparable alternative arrangements which may be at a different price but if they are not acceptable to you then, if appropriate, we will pay you compensation up to a maximum of 2% of the safari price.